 - Owners are responsible for cleaning up after their pets.

 - Pets are not permitted on designated swimming beaches.

 On the Port Townsend-Keystone ferry run, as with all WA State Ferries, pets should stay in your car, or on a leash on the car deck if you are a walk-on passenger.
 Otherwise, they must be kept in pet carriers.
 On some ferries, it is possible to take your animal to outside upper decks, but they may not be in the cabin at any time.
-This, of course, does not apply to disabled person who has a service animal.
+This, of course, does not apply to a person who has an official service animal.
 These special animals may accompany their owners into the cabin.
 All pets should have rabies shots.
 If in doubt, ask at the tollbooth as you pay your fare.

 Olympic Mountain Pet Pals is a nonprofit organization serving animals and their families in Jefferson County, Washington.
 They are an all-volunteer organization dedicated to better lives for companion animals.
 Programs are supported by donations, grants, and fundraising events and more than 95 percent of funds go directly toward helping animals.